 For siege use only!
-Mangonels must be deployed befor eany other unit and cannot move once it is deployed.
-Mangonel has 40x20 mm base facing the short edge to the fornt.
+Mangonels must be deployed before any other unit and cannot move once it is deployed.

 If firing it fires "straight ahead".
 This means it can only draw a line of sight to targets that lie in the corridor that extends straight ahead from the front edge.
 So the Mangonel only has a 2cm wide corridor of sight.
 For targets outside this corridor it must be ordered to turn.
 If the order is failed it does not fire that turn.